Victoria to NSW Interconnector West

 All greenfield and brownfield projects and divestments: > NZD $100 million

-The Victoria to NSW Interconnector West (VNI West) involves the development of new high-voltage transmission capacity between the Snowy Mountains region and Melbourne via a central Victorian path.
+The Victoria to NSW Interconnector West (VNI West) involves the development of new 500-kilovolt high-voltage alternating current (HVAC) interconnector between the Snowy Mountains region and Melbourne to increase transfer capacity between New South Wales and Victoria.

-The project (formerly referred to as KerangLink) was listed as priority project in the Australian Energy Market Operator's (AEMO) Draft 2020 Integrated Systems Plan.
-This notes that the final scope and route selection for the project is yet to be decided.
+The project (formerly referred to as KerangLink) was listed as priority project in the Australian Energy Market Operator's (AEMO) 2020 Integrated Systems Plan.
+The ISP notes that the final scope and route selection for the project is yet to be decided.
+The ISP lays out two possible routes for the transmission line:

 A number of options are being considered, including augmentation of the existing VNI corridor, potential connections via Bendigo, Shepparton, or Kerang, and potential expansions to accommodate renewable energy zones.

-On 13 December 2019 AEMO and TransGrid published a Project Specification Consultation Report (PSCR) seeking submissions on several transmission investment options currently under consideration.
+December 2019: AEMO and TransGrid published a Project Specification Consultation Report (PSCR) seeking submissions on several transmission investment options currently under consideration.
 Submissions closed in March 2020.

 From December 2019 to March 2020, AEMO and TransGrid received submission on several transmission investment options including: